AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 - Always shake the bottle well before each dose.

-- Give the dose at the beginning of the meal or shortly before.
+- Give the dose at the beginning of a meal or shortly before.

 - Divide doses evenly throughout the day, at least every 4 hours.
 Do not take 2 doses in 1 hour.